rsz_secure_access_service_edge1

 A key point to note is that traditional networks focus on centralized points in the network that all applications, network, and security services must adhere to.
 These network points are fixed and cannot be changed.

-However, the network should be evolved to have network points positioned where it makes the most sense for the application and user.
-Not based on, let’s say, a previously validated design for a different application era.
+However, the network should evolve to have network points positioned where it makes the most sense for the application and user, not based on a previously validated design for a different application era.
 For example, many branch sites do not have local Internet breakouts.

 So, for this reason, we backhauled internet-bound traffic to secure, centralized internet portals at the H.Q. site.
 As a result, we sacrificed the performance of Internet and cloud applications.
 Designs that place the H.Q. site at the center of connectivity requirements inhibit the dynamic access requirements for digital business.